JohnnyNiu/Haskell-Book/chapter-fourteen/chapter-fourteen.md

 * see file
 * essentially lets you randomly generate a function
 * not immediately important, but if you need to randomly generate something with a (->) type, becomes useful quickly

+## Chapter Exercises

+1. see WordNumberTest.hs
+2. see UsingQuickCheck.hs

+### Failure

+Fails because sqrt returns a floating point number which may not be exactly the same as the original Integer due to the imprecision of floating point numbers in general

+### Idempotence

+see Idempotence.hs

+### Make a Gen random generator for the datatype

+see Generators.hs

+### Hangman testing

+see tests in hangman project from last chapter

+## Chapter Definitions

+1. Unit testing is a method in which you test the smallest parts of an application possible.
+These units are individually and independently scrutinized for desired behaviors.
+Unit testing is better automated but it can also be done manually via a human entering inputs and verifying outputs.
+2. Property testing is a testing method where a subset of a large input space is validated, usually against a property or law some code should abide by.
+In Haskell, this is usually done with QuickCheck which facilitates the random generation of input and definition of properties to be verified.
+Common properties that are checked using property testing are things like identity, associativity, isomorphism, and idempotence.
+3. When we say an operation or function is idempotent or satisfies idempotence, we mean that applying it multiple times doesn’t produce a different result from the first time.
+One example is multiplying by one or zero.
+You always get the same result as the first time you multipled by one or zero.